Defining Student Engagement

 While there are multiple definitions of student engagement that have each seen their own retooling through time, there is common ground regarding its importance in education.
 Consistent student engagement is key to student success inside of the classroom and beyond.

-To read more student engagement insights and best practices from Promethean, continue to visit our Resource Center week to week.
 To learn how Promethean drives student success, visit “Powering Student Engagement with Promethean.”